Solved! Why Your Fireplace Might Be Smoking Up the House

 Q: I was alarmed to see smoke enter the living room when I last used my fireplace.
 Why was my fireplace smoking, and how can I keep it from happening again?

 A: Whether it’s the first or last burn of the season, you should never notice smoke in your home after starting a fire.
 When your fireplace and chimney vent as they should, fire by-products (such as smoke, vapor, and unburned wood) are pushed up the flue (the space inside the chimney) and out of the house while the outside air is pulled into the flue to keep the flames alive.
 This vital exchange of air is known as the chimney “draft.”

 A fireplace that kicks up smoke is a classic sign of a weak draft, which can result in a fire that quickly dies out or fire by-products “back-puffing”—getting backed up in the firebox or flue and issuing into the room as smoke and harmful vapors, including carbon monoxide.
-A draft problem can have many causes; the main ones are explored below with tips to spot and solve each one so you can breathe easier and enjoy your fireplace going forward.
+A draft problem can have many causes.
+The main causes are explored below, along with tips for spotting and solving each one so you can breathe easier and enjoy your fireplace.